International Center for Law and Religion Studies: International Advisory Council

 Members of the International Advisory Council (IAC) assist the ICLRS in promoting the cause of religious freedom worldwide.
 The IAC chair, David Colton, and the executive committee lead the Council in activities such as hosting international delegates to the Symposium and traveling around the world to participate in conferences.
 Council members also frequently travel on enrichment trips.
 Most recently, some members of the IAC traveled to Durban, South Africa in January 2020 for a conference on registration laws for religious communities in Africa that included academic, religious, government, and civil society leaders from 18 African nations.

 International Religious Liberty Award

 Since 2010, the ICLRS, together with the JRCLS, has awarded the International Religious Liberty Award in recognition of outstanding contributions to the promotion and preservation of religious freedom.

-Past recipients of the International Religious Liberty Award include Joe Lieberman (2010), Kevin Hasson (2011), Douglas Laycock (2012), John Graz (2013), Frank Wolf (2014), Knox Thames, William E. Lori (2015), Katrina Lantos Swett (2016), and Elizabeth Berridge (2017).
+Past recipients of the International Religious Liberty Award include Joe Lieberman (2010), Kevin Hasson (2011), Douglas Laycock (2012), John Graz (2013), Frank Wolf (2014), Knox Thames, William E. Lori (2015), Katrina Lantos Swett (2016), Elizabeth Berridge (2017), and David Saperstein (2018).